ontoportal/documentation/docs/_management/reference_4store.md

 you could modify the sensitive graphs to overwrite only the sensitive data within them.)
 Few users are likely to need real-time SPARQL information, so a nightly job could perform this mirroring.
-It might impact the availability of the repository being accessed during the process, but for smaller repositories the problem would be small.
+The copying might impact the availability of the repository during the process, but for smaller repositories this problem would be rare.
 It is also possible that the 4s-dump process could capture an inconsistent repository, if the repository is being written as the dump takes place.

-Alternatively you could set up a SPARQL front end or proxy and filter out sensitive data from queries or responses.
+Alternatively, you could set up a SPARQL front end or proxy and filter out sensitive data from queries or responses.
 The front end or proxy server
 could be given direct access to the endpoint,